Armed Forces of Ukraine: Relations prior to the Russian invasion

-The interim Yatsenyuk Government which came to power, initially said, with reference to the country's non-aligned status, that it had no plans to join NATO.
+Post-2014 relations

-However, following the Russo-Ukrainian War and parliamentary elections in October 2014, the new government made joining NATO a priority.
+However, following the Russo–Ukrainian War and parliamentary elections in October 2014, the new government made joining NATO a priority.
 On 23 December 2014, the Verkhovna Rada renounced Ukraine's non-aligned status that "proved to be ineffective in guaranteeing Ukraine's security and protecting the country from external aggression and pressure".

 The Ukrainian military is since transforming to NATO standards.
 Prime Minister of Ukraine Arseniy Yatsenyuk stated early February 2016 that de facto the Armed Forces must, soon as possible, begin its transition for Ukrainian entry into NATO and towards NATO-capable armed forces.

 During the Russian buildup on the border in 2021, President Volodymyr Zelenskyy made a renewed call to Western powers for NATO membership, but was ultimately unsuccessful.